Why You Should Consider Low-Code or No-Code for Your Custom Software Development Project

 Expect to see low-code and no-code tools playing an ever-increasing role in app development.

-Even if these platforms do not entirely replace traditional programming, they will account for a large percentage of the total number of applications developed.
+Even if these platforms do not entirely replace traditional coding, they will account for a large percentage of the total number of app development projects.

 And these sources arm companies to jump into development without having to hire new recruits.